sweeder/unit-13/README.md

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - _TODO: Add whitelisted IP addresses_

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by ssh protocol.
-- _TODO:  The jump box machiune has What was its IP address?_
+- The jump box machine has acces to ssh into the ELK server.
+    EX: ssh RedAdmin@10.2.0.5

 A summary of the access policies in place can be found in the table below.